meiniKi/streamlit-nextpnr-viewer/README.md

 # streamlit-nextpnr-viewer

-Streamlit component to embed [nextpnr-viewer](https://github.com/EDAcation/nextpnr-viewer) into your streamlit app.
-It can render just the FPGA architecture or overlay the implemented (placed and routed) design.
+Streamlit component to embed [nextpnr-viewer](https://github.com/EDAcation/nextpnr-viewer) into a streamlit app.
+It can be used to render a logical representation of the target FPGA architecture or overlay the implemented (placed and routed) design.

 ![preview](./doc/preview.gif)